-- Receivables payable by a single customer may not exceed a specified % of the total borrowing base (addressing quality of customer and concentration limits) - The receivable may not be past due by more than a specified number of days - Amount of the receivable is not subject to an ongoing dispute with or offset by the customer • Receivable must be subject to a first-priority lien in favor of the lenders at all times • Frequent issues to address include dilution (i.e. returns and allowances, bad debts, and other offsets that create dilution) which varies by industry but is usually expected to be 5% or less of receivables; other concentration limits, restrictive receivables (i.e. certain government and healthcare) and ineligibles (i.e. affiliate receivables, re-aged receivables, foreign receivables.
-Contra-accounts, and unbilled receivables, etc.). • Advance rates vary depending on the quality and nature of the receivables, each Bank's risk appetite and credit policy parameters.
-Common advance rates range from 70% to 85% with some banks allowing up to 90% of eligible A/R. We tend to see the higher end on these advance rates with out clients for both traditional and hybrid ABL's. " An example is a manufacturing company with the operating cycle starting with cash to purchase goods/services to holding/manufacturing to inventory to sale to receivables to collection and then back to cash."
+- Receivables payable by a single customer may not exceed a specified % of the total borrowing base (addressing quality of customer and concentration limits) - The receivable may not be past due by more than a specified number of days - Amount of the receivable is not subject to an ongoing dispute with or offset by the customer - Receivable must be subject to a first-priority lien in favor of the lenders at all times - Frequent issues to address include dilution (i.e. returns and allowances, bad debts, and other offsets that create dilution) which varies by industry but is usually expected to be 5% or less of receivables; other concentration limits, restrictive receivables (i.e. certain government and healthcare) and ineligibles (i.e. affiliate receivables, re-aged receivables, foreign receivables.
+Contra-accounts, and unbilled receivables, etc.). - Advance rates vary depending on the quality and nature of the receivables, each Bank's risk appetite and credit policy parameters.
+Common advance rates range from 70% to 85% with some banks allowing up to 90% of eligible A/R. We tend to see the higher end on these advance rates with out clients for both traditional and hybrid ABL's.
 Common eligibility criteria for inventory: